Tony Elumelu

-In 2020, Elumelu was named on Time's list of the 100 most influential people in the world.
+In 2020, Elumelu was included in Time's list of the 100 most influential people in the world.

 Early life

 Childhood and family

-Elumelu was born in Jos, Plateau, Nigeria, on 22 March 1963, to Suzanne and Dominic Elumelu from Onicha-Ukwu in Aniocha North Local Government Area of Delta State.
-He grew up with four siblings, one of whom is Ndudi Elumelu, a minority leader in the Nigerian Federal House of Representatives.
+Elumelu was born in Jos, Plateau, Nigeria, on 22 March 1963, to Suzanne and Dominic Elumelu, originally from Onicha-Ukwu in Aniocha North Local Government Area of Delta State.
+An Igbo by ethnicity, he grew up with four siblings, one of whom is Ndudi Elumelu, the minority leader in the Nigerian legislature.